whizzml/examples/model-per-cluster/readme.md

 ## How to install

+### Using bigmler

+If you have bigmler installed in your system, just checkout this repository and, at its top level, issue the command:

+        make compile PKG_DIR=model-per-cluster

+That will create for you all necessary libraries and the three scripts.

+### Using the web UI

 - Install the `create-cluster-models` script, using [this url](./create-cluster-models).
 - Install the `use-cluster-models` library, using [this url](./use-cluster-models).
 - Install [single-prediction](./single-prediction), with the previous
-  library as (its only) dependency.
+  library as its only dependency.
 - Install [batch-prediction](./batch-prediction), with the previous
-  library as (its only) dependency.
+  library as its only dependency.